-- This Software Develop Plan shall be released prior to PDR. - The first version of the IDPU Simulator GSE shall be available by 1/2001 - The first instrument simulator GSE shall be available by 5/2002 - The Command & Telemetry GSE shall be available by 12/2002

-- The first revision of the Science Modules shall be available by 3/03 - These GSE shall evolve as the instruments develop, towards a firm state about the time that instrument qualification tests start. - The Users manuals and the Design description for the C&T GSE shall be available by the time of instrument delivery to the spacecraft. - The Data production decommutators shall be available by launch (Note that these are not required until heliocentric orbit is achieved).
+- This Software Develop Plan shall be released prior to PDR. - The first version of the IDPU Simulator GSE shall be available by 1/2001 - The first instrument simulator GSE shall be available by 5/2002 - A peer review of critical GSE shall be held prior to CDR (8/2002) - The Command & Telemetry GSE shall be available by 12/2002 - The first revision of the Science Modules shall be available by 3/03 - These GSE shall evolve as the instruments develop, towards a firm state about the time that instrument qualification tests start.
+Acceptance testing and SAR shall be complete and the software shall come under configuration control at that time. - The Users manuals and the Design description for the C&T GSE shall be available by the time of instrument delivery to the spacecraft. - The Data production decommutators shall be available by launch (Note that these are not required until heliocentric orbit is achieved).